mirusu400/mirusu400/README.md

 # I'm mirusu400.

+For now, I'm interesting about `Web Framework(Django, FastAPI)`, `Crawling`, `webRTC` so I'm keep learning about.

-Mainly interested in `data analyzing` and `editing(Modding)`.
+Also interested in `data analyzing` and `editing(Modding)`.

 I'm in military so my response may be slow, but if you want to contact me please mail me in my profile.

-Usually using `Python3` and `Autohotkey` for programming and `Python3` for problem solving, but I also learning C, C++, JavaScript, PHP.
+Usually using `Python3`, `Javascript`, `Autohotkey` for programming and `Python3` for problem solving, but I also learning C, C++, PHP.

 [Here are my blog](https://blog.naver.com/mirusu400), written my works(in Korean).